2026 | Volume 27 | Issue 2

 Our position

-Without this, there is a risk of misrepresenting care, distorting decision-making and undermining both patient understanding and system performance.
+Without this, there is a risk the reforms will misrepresent care, distort decision-making, and undermine both patient understanding and system performance.

-Read our full submission to the committee. [link]
+You can view our full submission to the committee.